mrinaalr/CaseNoesis/README.md

 CaseLinker can be deployed to cloud platforms for public access.
 The app includes a `Procfile` for deployment to Railway, Heroku, and similar platforms.

-#
+## Sources and Ethics
-- **No Sensitive Data**: The database contains 47 cases from publicly available NCMEC / Arizona ICAC annual reports.
+- **No Sensitive Data**: The database contains 95 cases from publicly available NCMEC / Arizona ICAC annual reports.
 These reports are publicly available, summarize investigations, arrests, and case details, and are redacted for public release.
 All data was already in the public domain.
+An IRB determination request was submitted to the University of Massachusetts Amherst Institutional Review Board for review of this research project.
 - **See `/sources` page for full disclaimer regarding data usage**